Generic Name: factor ix (human) complex (FAK-tor nine)

 - if you have a weak immune system, liver problems, or have recently had surgery

 Some MEDICINES MAY INTERACT with Bebulin VH.
 However, no specific interactions with Bebulin VH are known at this time.

 Ask your health care provider if Bebulin VH may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Bebulin VH as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Bebulin VH is usually administered as an injection at your doctor's office, hospital, or clinic.
-If you are using Bebulin VH at home, carefully follow the injection procedures taught to you by your health care provider if you have any questions.
+- Bebulin VH is given as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

 - If you miss a dose of Bebulin VH, call your doctor to find out what to do.